 Coinbase is arguably the best-known and most prominent cryptocurrency exchange for investors in the United States.

-While most people will likely pick the default Coinbase app, savvy users upgrade to the Coinbase Pro experience, which provides more trading features and lower costs than the primary Coinbase Platform.
+While most people will likely pick the default Coinbase app, savvy users upgrade to the Coinbase Advanced Trader experience, which provides more trading features and lower costs than the primary Coinbase Platform.

-Coinbase Pro is easy to use for secure bank transfers and several of the most common order types.
+Coinbase Advanced Trader is easy to use for secure bank transfers and several of the most common order types.
 It works well for active traders.
 Beginners and those new to crypto may initially find the platform intimidating, but it’s easy to get the hang of.

 It’s also very secure and one of the most reputable exchanges.
 But you should still follow best practices for passwords and two-factor authentication to keep this and any other crypto account safe from hackers.